 Gordon Ruttan,

-Wendy Richards.
+Wendy Richard.

 Also in the cast: